OpenSeizureDetector/OpenSeizureDatabase/README.md

   * Create a folder in your home directory called "osd" and change directory into it.
   * Clone this repository (git clone https://github.com/OpenSeizureDetector/OpenSeizureDatabase.git)
+  * change directory to ~/osd/OpenSeizureDatabase
+  * create a python virtual environment with python -m venv ~/pyEnvs/osdb, and activate it with source ~/pyEnvs/osdb/bin/activate.
+  * execute pip install -r requirements.txt (note the tensorflow requirement is not essential so can be removed if you do not intend to use tensorflow to train neural networks).
   * Create a folder in your home directory called "osd/osdb"
   * Copy the OSDB JSON text files into ~/osd/osdb